Fraud & Scams Advice

-It is important that during these times we remain vigilant about protecting ourselves and others from scams and misinformation connected to the coronavirus.
+It is important that during these times we remain vigilant about protecting ourselves and others from frauds, scams and misinformation.

 Always take a moment to stop and think before parting with your money or your personal information.